nkadel/samba4repo/README.md

 * make build

-Samba 4.9 has strong dependencies on additional components that may or not be built into the current Fedora releases.
+Samba 4.10 has strong dependencies on additional components that may or not be built into the current Fedora releases.
 These are in the following submodules:

-* libtalloc-srpm
+* libtalloc-xxx-srpm
-* libtdb-srpm
+* libtdb-xxx-srpm
-* libldb-srpm
+* libldb-xxx-srpm
-* libtevent-srpm
+* libtevent-xxx-srpm
-* samba-srpm
+* samba-xxx-srpm

 Installing Samba
 ==============--